Skip to content

 • Web/HTML5: Use smaller texture sizes (e.g., 512x512) for faster load times.

 • iOS & Android: Always use power-of-two texture dimensions (e.g., 512, 1024).
-Efficient packing is crucial for performance on mobile devices.
+Tight packing matters more on mobile where memory is limited.